 THOUGH the entire time I was there, I was haunted by the Alley Cat!
 I could never get more views- it’s still a mystery to me!
 Right now Alley Cat is at 400K so it’s still got me beat.

 I loved Webkinz and got addicted to their game!
 Actually I had a friend who was already into it before I applied for the job.
 It may have influenced me landing there.
 You build a house for your digital pet- I had (have) about 9 digital pets and my house had many rooms.
 My friend and I visited each other’s digital houses.
-I was doing a lot of comedy stuff at that time too so I don’t know how I did it all while still remembering to feel my digital pets every day.
+I was doing a lot of comedy stuff at that time too so I don’t know how I did it all while still remembering to feed my digital pets every day.
 When I started using real money that I earned at work to buy digital furniture, I knew I was in deep.
 I was afraid someone in billing would recognize my name and (rightfully) mock me.
 Now every couple years I check back and am glad to see the digital world at least still exists.

 Anyways, after a while I started to get frustrated.
 First of all, the videos are super fun but not exactly impressive in a portfolio sense.
 I also didn’t feel I was learning anything.
 I could get away with anything (see Alley Cat- 400K) and no one would give me any notes.
 I wanted a job where there were senior people and directors who could help me improve.
 Also, my job title never changed even though I was heading up these things, which caused some problems when I needed the animators to stick to the (my) plan.